alishambernal/alishambernal/README.md

 ## Hi!
 I am a graduate student at ASU studying UX.
 Outside of school, I work as an analyst at an edtech startup.
-I enjoy crocheting, scrapbooking, and listening to music.
+I plan to transition into a product/user experience role.
+I am new to coding, but looking forward to building fun websites for my crafting projects.
+Fall is my favorite season and I enjoy crocheting, scrapbooking, and listening to music.
 - 🌟 Pronouns: She/her
 - 👾 I’m currently working on learning HTML and CSS.
 - 🤎 Fun fact: I have two cats named Moonie and Apollo.